Public Transport in Milan: Apps, Tickets & Tips 2026

 Ticket Type Price (2026) Validity When to choose?

-Contactless bank card €2,20 per tap 90 min per journey BEST FOR MOST TOURISTS — no setup required
+Contactless bank card Our pick €2,20 per tap 90 min per journey BEST FOR MOST TOURISTS — no setup required

 Single ticket (BIT) €2,20 90 min (1 Metro entry + unlimited bus/tram) One-off trips; buy via app or machine